Inhwa Yeom 廉仁和

 Inhwa Yeom works across VR, XR, performance, installation, and digital environments.
 Her speculative worlds often place audiences inside fictional systems where ecology, accessibility, subculture, and social rituals overlap.

-Sangdon Kim's contribution to the exhibition draws on the egg as a charged symbolic form, connecting spiritual transformation, Korean shamanic traditions, sociopolitical memory, and cosmic imagery.
+Sangdon Kim's contribution to the exhibition draws from a series of paintings and ceramics centered on the egg as a charged symbolic form, connecting spiritual transformation, Korean shamanic traditions, sociopolitical memory, and cosmic imagery.

-Jooyoung Oh is a media artist and game designer whose works use interactive systems to question mobility, ecological hierarchy, and human decision-making inside future environments shaped by technology.
+Jooyoung Oh is a media artist and game designer whose interactive works question how future mobility systems shape perception, memory, control, and human decision-making inside technologically mediated environments.

 Kohui's work in the exhibition transforms routes, natural patterns, market rhythms, and ocean tides into a sonic panorama, asking visitors to listen to forms of order normally seen as visual, statistical, or environmental.